 I now needed to get him healthy.

 Fast forward three years and he is now a picture of health and the itch is gone.

-But he has behavioural issues and a problem with the right canter lead, there’s bucking and bolting and resistance.
-But still I persist.
+But he had behavioural issues and a problem with the right canter lead.

 I was lucky enough to be able to purchase my first float in September 2012.
 I love how it feels to be able to hook it up to my car and just take off to compete.